Project IIRP15

 Building a community of practice to identify strengths, barriers and prioritise solutions to the right of access to healthcare for Travelling Communities

-In the UK, Traveller Communities are not able to get the health treatment they need.
-This makes it difficult for TCs to get the care they need and has a negative impact on their health.
-Solutions to these barriers need to be identified and understood better to ensure that they can get the best healthcare.
+Gypsies, Roma and Traveller community members are often not able to get the health treatment they need with a negative impact on their health.
+Solutions to barriers of access need to be identified and better understood to reduce inequalities.

 Background